 3. Click ‘Create TinyUrl’

-4. Success.
-Now you can copy and share your URL Now What?
+4. Wait a few seconds and success!
+Now you can copy and share your URL

-Now that you are done with making your short link, you can share it with your friends on facebook, myspace, and so forth.
+Now that you are done with making your short link, you can share it with your friends on facebook, myspace, and so forth without clouding their feed with long and bothersome links.
 For example, i can now email my friend saying:

 “Hey man, check out my blog! http://tinyurl.com/my12345blog“